-- 5 half-days (20 hours – 8:30 AM – 1:30 PM) of instruction in singing and movement taught by trained teaching artists (A full-day extended experience is also available.
-See Shining Stars Act II, below.)
+- 5 half-days (Monday – Friday: 8:30 AM – 1:30 PM) of instruction in singing and movement taught by trained and experienced Theater Professionals

 - Workshops in storytelling, costume construction and scene building

 - Official Cast of Characters headshot and SHINING STARS program patch